Maria of Yugoslavia: Queen Consort

 Maria was well educated.
 She spoke several languages fluently and enjoyed painting and sculpting under the guidance of artist Iva Despić-Simonović.
 She also drove a car by herself, which was very unusual for royalty at the time.

 Following the assassination of her husband, King Alexander I, in Marseille in 1934, her oldest son, aged only 11, became Peter II of Yugoslavia and was the last reigning Yugoslav king.
-Her son, being a minor, was placed under the regency of his uncle, Prince Paul.
-The regent gave Maria an allowance of six million dinars for herself and her sons: she kept a quarter of the amount, and spend the rest on charity.
+Her son, being a minor, was placed under the regency of his father’s cousin, Prince Paul.
+The regent gave Maria an allowance of six million dinars for herself and her sons; she kept a quarter of that amount, and donated the rest to charity.
 Queen Maria initially kept participating in royal representation as a widow.
 Her first assignment as a widow was a campaign against tuberculosis.

 After the death of Alexander, Maria suffered from a deteriorating state of rheumatism.
 In 1938, she bought a farm in Gransden in Bedfordshire north of London in England.
 In 1939, she moved permanently to her house in England: she took her younger sons with her, but was obliged to leave her eldest son in Yugoslavia because of his position as monarch.
 It was rumoured at the time that Maria left Yugoslavia because of a conflict with the Prince Regent Paul, but the official reason stated for her move was her health.
 She was given the title Queen Mother of Yugoslavia in 1941.